davidtorres89/UTSABC/README.md

  - Filebeat parses and forwards system logs from the Web VMs to the ELK Stack in an easy to read format.
  - Metricbeat reports system and service statistics about the Web VMs to the ELK stack VM.

-### Using the Playbook
+### Using the Playbooks
-In order to use the playbook, you will need to have an Ansible control node already configured.
+In order to use the playbooks, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
  - Copy the follwing playbooks into `/etc/Ansible/`